Skip to Content

 Saying Goodbye to Delphi

 Delphi was a trip.
-The boys, lost in their Percy Jackson fantasies, running through those ancient ruins like they owned the place.
+The boys, lost in their Percy Jackson fantasies, ran through those ancient ruins like they owned the place.
 And Christina and I, well, we walked in the footsteps of prophets, cheered on the ghosts of athletes, and felt the weight of history pressing down on us with every step.

 Not a bad day’s work, if I do say so myself.